Post

 Note that multiple equality predicates do not have to be ordered from most selective to least selective.
 This guidance has been provided in the past however it is erroneous due to the nature of B-Tree indexes and how in leaf pages, a B-Tree will store combinations of all field’s values.
 As such, there is exactly the same number of combinations regardless of key order.

-(2) Sort predicates follow Equality predicates Sort predicates represent the entire requested sort for the operation and determine the ordering of results.
+(2) Sort operation follows Equality predicates Sort fields represent the entire requested sort operation and determine the ordering of results.
 For example:

 1